How To Save Money?

 • Save the Bonus Before Spending: Windfalls and bonuses are a good source to boost your wealth.
 So, when you receive such income, make sure to save a large part of it before you decide to spend.

-• Refinance Expensive Debt: Credit card debt, car loans, etc., are some of the costliest loans of all time.
-Credit cards can charge up to 3% p.m. as interest.
+• Refinance Expensive Debt: Credit card debt, car loans, and other personal loans are among the costliest loans ever.
+Credit cards can charge up to 3% per month as interest.
 So, you are better off not borrowing from your credit card unless you are certain of timely repayment.
-You can reduce the interest charge by turning it into a personal loan if you have significant credit card debt.
+You can consider refinancing, or reduce interest charges by converting it into a personal loan if you have significant credit card debt.

 • Declutter Your House: Discarding, selling, and donating unnecessary stuff from your home helps you declutter.
 While these activities will do little to improve your cash flow, they will help build your moral and social strength.